DoTheEvo/selfhosted-apps-docker/dnsmasq/readme.md

 # DNS wildcards ----------------------------------------------------------------

-# wildcard dns entry sending domain and all its subdomains to an ip
+# wildcard DNS entry sending domain and all its subdomains to an ip
 address=/blabla.org/192.168.1.2
 # subdomain override
 address=/plex.blabla.org/192.168.1.3